-I caught an interesting article on Fair Go on monday night ( here is the link).
-In summary a young couple had received advice and a loan offer from a Mortgage Adviser and that Adviser subsequently charged them a fee....I'd like to clear up our position on providing a free service.
+We caught an interesting bit on Fair Go on Monday night.
+In summary a young couple had received advice and a loan offer from a Mortgage Adviser and that Adviser subsequently charged them a fee....we'd like to clear up our position on providing a free service.

 The article centred around some fine print in a disclosure document which the clients signed.
 We believe in keeping our disclosure process simple and anyone can request a disclosure document from us at any stage.
 No fine print in there, just the details required as Registered Financial Adviser's and everything else you need to know about us is on this website or supplied through the application process.
 We like to be as transparent as possible.